kube-logging/kube-logging.github.io/content/headless/support-troubleshooting.md

 ## Getting Support

-If you encounter any problems that the documentation does not address, [file an issue](https://github.com/kube-logging/logging-operator/issues) or talk to us on the Banzai Cloud Slack channel [#logging-operator](https://slack.banzaicloud.io/).
+If you encounter any problems that the documentation does not address, [file an issue](https://github.com/kube-logging/logging-operator/issues) or talk to us on [Discord](https://discord.gg/9ACY4RDsYN) or [Slack](https://emergingtechcommunity.slack.com/).

 [Commercial support]({{< relref "/docs/_index.md#support">}}) is also available for the Logging operator.